aplteam/Tatin/docs/TatinUserSettings.md

 Notes:

 * We use the same name as before (`MyUserSettings`) because all Tatin user commands as well as all Tatin API functions assume the existence of an instance of the class `UserSettings` with that name.
-* The API key is replaced by asterisks unless you specify a `1` as right argument to `ListRegistries`,
+* The API key is replaced by asterisks unless you specify a `1` as right argument to `ListRegistries`
 * When you fire up a new session of Dyalog APL right  now, it would still look for the user settings file in its standard location.

 ### Make the switch permanent

-In order to make this user settings file the default file, meaning that that this file will instantiate the next time Dyalog APL is fired up, we need to make sure that a file `.tatin` in the default folder (that's the one returned by `⎕SE.Tatin.GetUserHomeFolder''`) contains a path pointing to that folder.
+In order to make this user settings file the default file, meaning that this file will instantiated the next time Dyalog APL is fired up, we need to make sure that a file `.tatin` in the default folder (that's the one returned by `⎕SE.Tatin.GetUserHomeFolder''`) contains a path pointing to that folder.

 You can do this yourself, but you can also ask the instance for doing the job for you: